How to Apply for Financial Aid

 To troubleshoot any technical glitches, you can try exiting the form, clearing history on your browser, closing and restarting the browser and re-entering the FAFSA.
 You can also try logging in with a different browser or exiting the form and trying again at a later time.

-Processing for the 2024-2025 FAFSA has begun!
+Completed your FAFSA?
 Get to understand the meaning of the statuses below!

 • Draft: Your section of the FAFSA is incomplete.